yungjekoo/custom-cards/README.md

 For information about installing Node.js, including the download links, go here: https://nodejs.org

 Also, you must set up an HTTP server to host your custom cards package.
+- The server must not require credentials to access.
 - The server must use the HTTPS protocol.
 - The server must support CORS connections.